Chattenburg: Subsequent Buildings

 After the Prussian annexation of Hesse in 1866, the new Prussian administration was initially housed in the Hessen-Rotenburg Palace on Königsplatz from October 1867.
 However, the space there was too limited from the start, and soon the site of the former and unfinished Chattenburg was considered for the construction of a new government building.
 After the remaining ruins were completely removed in 1870, the government purchased the land, along with the still-existing foundations and cellars, from the General Administration of the Electorate's Family Trust and began constructing a new monumental government and justice building in 1875, in the style of the Gründerzeit era.
 After seven years of construction, it was completed in 1882, and even at the time, contemporaries described it as an "oversized brick box."

 The building was heavily damaged during the devastating air raid on Kassel on 22 October 1943.
 The ruins were removed between 1949 and 1953.
 From 1957 to 1960, the current office tower of the regional government was built on the same site.

 Today: The wooden design model

-Today nothing remembers anymore of the Chattenburg palace except for the designs and a wooden model.
+Today nothing remains of the Chattenburg palace except for the designs and a wooden model.
 The latter was made by Jussow upon request of William I to give an impression how the palace would look like.
 It was a detail model of the palace, together with its urban and garden surroundings.
 The detailed model was apparently publicly exhibited in Schloss Bellevue.
-The model is still existing, part of the collection of Museumslandschaft Hessen Kassel, and gives an impression what may could have been.
+The model still exists, part of the collection of Museumslandschaft Hessen Kassel, and gives an impression what may could have been.